ohler55/oj/pages/Options.md

 ### :use_to_hash [Boolean]

 Call `to_hash()` methods on dump, default is false.
-The option is ignored in the :compat and :rails mode.
+The option is ignored in the :compat and :rails modes.

 ### :use_to_json [Boolean]

 Call `to_json()` methods on dump, default is false.
-The option is ignored in the :compat and :rails mode.
+The option is ignored in the :compat and :rails modes.